axibase/atsd/sql/README.md

                    AND '2017-12-11 14:30:00.077'
 ```

-The default timezone applied to literal dates in the query can be set explicitly using the [`WITH TIMEZONE`](#with-timezone) clause.
+The default time zone applied to literal dates in the query can be set explicitly using the [`WITH TIMEZONE`](#with-timezone) clause.

 ```sql
 WHERE datetime BETWEEN '2017-12-10 14:00:15'